Fabric: The Best AI CLI Tool You Aren't Using (Probably)

 Real Workflows That Show the Power

-Here are battle-tested examples that demonstrate Fabric’s raw utility:
+Here are some examples that I have used that demonstrate Fabric’s raw utility:

 1. Research Synthesis Extract key points from academic papers and create tweet-length takeaways: